major/MySQLTuner-perl/README.md

 --

 Sysschema is not installed by default under MariaDB 10.x.
-By default, on MariaDB, performance schema is disabled by default. consider activating performance schema across your my.cnf configuration file:
+On MariaDB performance schema is disabled by default.
+Consider activating performance schema across your my.cnf configuration file:

 	[mysqld]
 	performance_schema = on